mbrossard/arm-experiments/rpi0-otg/README.md

 # rpi0-otg

-Build a minimal customized buidlroot image for Raspberry Pi 0 with support for OTG.
+Build a minimal customized buidlroot image for Raspberry Pi Zero with support for OTG.
+Compared to a minimal build from buildroot it should allow to connect the Raspberry Pi to a computer and use the USB cable for power and as a serial connection.

-## Instructions
+## Build instructions

 > git clone git://git.buildroot.net/buildroot buildroot